 3. The Corner Hotel

-A popular best burger in Melbourne spot, ideal for a meal pre concert or sporting event in the area, a meal before a gig downstairs, or a Sunday drink at this the semi rooftop bar.
+A popular best burger in Melbourne spot, ideal for a meal pre concert or sporting event in the area, before a gig downstairs, or a Sunday drink at this the semi rooftop bar.

 The pub style menu includes but not limited to: